John Archie MacKenzie

-John Archie MacKenzie (September 12, 1934 — July 18, 2017) was a Canadian former politician.
+John Archie MacKenzie (September 12, 1934 — July 18, 2017) was a Canadian politician.
 He represented the electoral district of Inverness in the Nova Scotia House of Assembly from 1970 to 1981 and Inverness North from 1981 to 1984.
 He was a member of the Nova Scotia Liberal Party.

 MacKenzie was born in Inverness, Nova Scotia.
 He attended St. Francis Xavier University and Nova Scotia Teachers College, becoming a school teacher.
 In 1962, he married Dorothy Agnes LeBlanc.
 He died at his home in Belle Cote, Nova Scotia, on July 18, 2017.